 Cop and Rent-a-Hero.

-Fighters Megamix was a unique and potentially addicting 3D fighting game at
+it was one of the coolest ideas for a crossover to date.
+Megamix was a unique and potentially addicting 3D

 the time of its release.
 This title might've been the pinnacle of Sega fighting

-Probably the thing that held the game back the most was the fact that it was a Saturn exclusive, and
+Probably the thing that held back Fighters Megamix the most was due to the fact that it was a Saturn exclusive, and

 unfortunately was never released in arcades.
 I would've loved to see

-While not perfect, Megamix is one of those gems that makes you beg for
+While not perfect in terms of gameplay, Megamix is one of those memorable

 and the gameplay was quality stuff for the time. ~TFG